cybersonic/naming-rules/Readme.md

 ```

 The `regex` type of rule allows you to put any regex in the `value` field and it will check the content of the file for that regex.
 This is useful for checking for security issues, for example, passwords in code.
-Node: The above regex is just  simple example, you should use a more complex regex for your own code
+Node: The above regex is just  simple example, you should use a more complex regex for your own code.

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+## License

+This project is licensed under the MIT License.